RedHatInsights/bonfire/README.md

 `bonfire` interacts with a running instance of [qontract-server](https://github.com/app-sre/qontract-server) (the component that powers the [AppSRE team](https://github.com/app-sre/)'s internal `app-interface` graphql API) or a local configuration file to obtain applications' OpenShift templates, process them, and deploy them.

+`bonfire` interacts with a running instance of [qontract-server](https://github.com/app-sre/qontract-server) (the component that powers the [AppSRE team](https://github.com/app-sre/)'s internal `app-interface` graphql API) to obtain applications' OpenShift templates, process them, and deploy them.
+A local configuration file allows you to override an application config if you wish.

-It also interacts with OpenShift to manage the reservation of ephemeral namespaces for testing.
+It also interacts with the [ephemeral namespace operator](https://github.com/RedHatInsights/ephemeral-namespace-operator) to manage the reservation of ephemeral namespaces for testing.

-It is meant to be partnered with the [Clowder](https://github.com/RedHatInsights/clowder) and [namespace reservation operator](https://github.com/RedHatInsights/ephemeral-namespace-operator) operators to spin up an ephemeral environment for testing on either a remote OpenShift cluster or a local k8s cluster.
+It has special functionality related to the [Clowder operator](https://github.com/RedHatInsights/clowder) and [Frontend operator](https://github.com/RedHatInsights/frontend-operator/) such as auto-deploying ClowdApp dependencies.

-## Installation
+# Installation

 We'd recommend setting up a virtual environment for bonfire: